 If changing your oil didn’t resolve the ticking, you may need to clean the lifters.
 This is done by pouring an additive into the oil cap.

-You can find a good lifter cleaner for under $20 at a reputable online parts store.
+You can discover a quality lifter cleaner for less than $20 at a trusted online parts shop.

 Replace Lifters